CONTENTS

 STIFFY & MO

-(1916-1928) One of the most popular and influential comedy duos in Australian entertainment history, Stiffy and Mo (Nat Phillips and Roy Rene) were the first truly urban Australian larrikin characters to be developed on the variety stage.
-The pair toured for Fullers’ Theatres between 1916 and 1925 appearing in a series of revusicals and pantomimes written by Phillips.
-After an 18 month break they reunited in 1927 and played their final shows in December 1928.
+(1916-1925, 1927-1928) One of the most popular and influential comedy duos in Australian entertainment history, Stiffy and Mo (Nat Phillips and Roy Rene) were the first truly urban Australian larrikin characters to be developed on the variety stage.
+The pair came together in mid-1916 following the dissolution of Albert and Maud Bletsoes’ company (of which Rene was a member).
+Given the task of producing and directing the shows for his own Tabloid Musical Comedy company, Phillips took a chance on partnering with the ten years-younger Rene and together they found immediate success.
+Stiffy and Mo toured Australasia for Fullers’ Theatres between 1916 and 1925 appearing in a series of revusicals and pantomimes written by Phillips.
+After an 18 month break they reunited in 1927 and after a sold-out tour of New Zealand in late-1928 returned to Australia playing their final shows in Sydney in early-December.
 Phillips’ death in 1932 ended their plan to reunite that year.

 ˚˚˚